ussvarma/time_series_analysis/README.md

 Here, univariate dataset of airpassengers is used to build arima,sarima,Exponential smoothening.

-Multivariate dataset is used for building lstm and gru deep learning models.Perdictions are made on test dataset
+Multivariate Stock price  dataset is used for building lstm and gru deep learning models.Perdictions are made on test dataset

 ## Run Locally